 So where does that leave you?
 I hope you haven't tethered your life to an arsenal of clever, empty words.
 Few market truisms are universal.
 Look around long enough, and you'll find more exceptions to the rule for any prolific claim.

 Stocks march to their own beats.
-No one is going out to eat anymore?
-Tell that to Texas Roadhouse
+No one is eating out anymore?
+Tell that to California Pizza Kitchen

 I don't follow the guidelines in seeking out my next stock purchase.
 I know that rules are perpetually broken.
 I'm smarter than that.